sajeetharan/SajeeWeb/blog/2015/07/2015-07-21-duosoftware-not-just-another-software-company/index.md

 ---
-title: "DuoSoftware, Not Just another Software Company"
+title: 'DuoSoftware, Not Just another Software Company'
-utcDate: "2015-07-21"
+Date: '2015-07-21'
 categories:
-  - "developer"
+  - developer
 tags:
-  - "apictaa"
+  - apictaa
-  - "canagey"
+  - canagey
-  - "digin"
+  - digin
-  - "duosoftware"
+  - duosoftware
-  - "duoworld"
+  - duoworld
-  - "facetone"
+  - facetone
-  - "innovation"
+  - innovation
-  - "it-industry"
+  - it-industry
-  - "muhunthan"
+  - muhunthan
-  - "nbqsa"
+  - nbqsa
-  - "product-sme"
+  - product-sme
-  - "sajeetharan"
+  - sajeetharan
-  - "srilanka"
+  - srilanka
+utcDate: '2025-04-24T09:52:37.353Z'
 ---

 Time has gone extremely fast, and I can still recall the day that I joined Duo.
 I can safely say that Duo is an awesome place to work at since I have had the opportunity to work with awesome, highly motivated people who loves the company.
 I never had much trouble with work life balance as I only worked more when I felt like it, rather than someone telling me to do.
 It truly is a different experience working for a Product Company which gives you an environment (Innovation engine) and Core focus on developing cutting-edge components.